hojinYang/spotify_recSys_challenge_2018/readme.md

 `--dae`			: Train dae parameteres if specified
 `--title`		: Train paramters of title module if specified
 `--challenge`	: Generate challenge submission candidates if specified
-`--testmode`	: Get the results without training the model
+`--testmode`	: Get the results without training the model if specified
 Suppose the folder you create at step above is './sample'.
 we recommand you to **pretrain the DAE with tied condition**; constrain decoder’s weights to be equal to transposed encoder’s.
 Using those weights as initial values of DAE brings much better results than not pretraining the weights.